Body Surface Area guide

 Smaller adult 160 cm, 55 kg

-What can I use the Body Surface Area Calculator for?
+When should I use the Body Surface Area Calculator?

-How does the Body Surface Area Calculator calculate the result?
+How should I read the Body Surface Area Calculator result?

 Related tools